Marco Ajmone Marsan was born in Torino on May 25, 1951.

-In 1987 he was appointed Full Professor at the Computer Science Department of the University of Milan.
+In 1987 he was appointed Full Professor of Computer Science at the Computer Science Department of the University of Milan.

-From 1990 he has been a Full Professor of telecommunications at the Electronics Department of the Politecnico di Torino.
+From 1990 he has been a Full Professor of Telecommunications at the Electronics and Telecommunications Department of the Politecnico di Torino.

 Marco Ajmone Marsan started his research activity in 1974.
 He first worked in digital transmission systems, and then moved to networking and distributed systems.